dmd-program/art-design-course-resources/video-and-photo.md

 1. **Asses Hardware Needs**

-   For some projects, you may need access to professional video and audio equipment, though a lofi aesthetic or concept realted to everyday devices might work well with phone cameras.
-A smartphone camera limits you to very [wide angle lens](https://www.nikonusa.com/en/learn-and-explore/a/tips-and-techniques/understanding-focal-length.html), but filmakers like Stephen Soderbergh have shot feature films with them!
+   For some projects, you may need access to professional video and audio equipment, though a lofi aesthetic or concept relted to everyday devices might work well with phone cameras.
+A smartphone camera limits you to very [wide angle lens](https://www.nikonusa.com/en/learn-and-explore/a/tips-and-techniques/understanding-focal-length.html), but filmmakers like Stephen Soderbergh have shot feature films with them!
 But if you're interested in these producing this kind of media professionally, it is probably worth investing in some hardware.

    Student discounts are offered at [B&H](https://www.bhphotovideo.com/find/eduAdvantage.jsp) and [Adorama](https://www.adorama.com/g/edu) and many manufacturers offer refurbished gear at slight discounts \(as does B&H\).
 You can also find kits that package the essential items together for a reduced price.